PawelKopec15/ghosthaus/README.md

 - Switchable floors have a new look

 --------------------------------------------------------------------------------
-Note: versions below 1.0 are actually milestones and not actual previous commits.
-I made them to break up the task of creating the game into smaller pieces and to get some feedback from friends.
+Note: versions below 1.0 are actually milestones and not previous commits.
+I made them to break up the task of creating the game into smaller pieces and to get some feedback from my friends.

 ### [beta 2] - 2022-09-06
 #### Added